 Do you pose?
 Are you just catching photos at the right time, or trying to let us know where to be, etc so that we can have better shots?
 No, my approach is very photojournalistic.
 I don’t interfere.
 Most parents do want a few posed family photos after the baby is born, and I’m fine with that, but I won’t be distracting you during labor or the first few moments of bonding with your baby with requests to pose.

 Will my photos be in color or black and white?
 I prefer black and white.
 I think it looks better, especially when mom is flushed, baby might have vernix or blood on the skin, etc. I have occasionally done color, but black and white is far more common.
 If you have a strong preference either way, let me know.

 How many images will I receive?
 Hard to say.
-While you won’t get every single image I shoot (I delete the blinks and blurs immediately.) you will get a fair number of images.
-Most of my clients have at least 100 images from their birth.
+While you won’t get every single image I shoot (I delete the blinks and blurs immediately.) you will get at minimum the amount of photos in your package.
+Most of my clients who book the package with all the gallery images have at least 100 images from their birth, and often more!

-If you have a question you would like to suggest for inclusion in this FAQ, please click the “Contact” tab above to send it to me.
+If you have a question you would like to suggest for inclusion in this FAQ, please click the email icon under the header to send it to me.
 Thanks!